Can Athletes Improve Performance with Cannabis?

 Athletes who used cannabis an hour prior to exercising did so to improve focus (46.3%) and to improve activity enjoyment (47.8%).
 Athletes who used cannabis within an hour after exercising did so to improve recovery (75.4%), for pain management (67.9%) and to improve sleep (65.7%).

 The researchers noted a significant trend towards younger athletes endorsing more positive effects from marijuana than older athletes.
-Of the nine possible positive subjective effects, six were more prevalent among younger athletes: helps with sleep, calms me down, decreases anxiety, euphoria, decreases nausea, and increases energy.
+Of the nine possible positive subjective effects, six were more prevalent among younger athletes: helps with sleep, calms me down, decreases day-to-day anxiety, euphoria, decreases nausea, and increases energy.
 The positive subjective effects of less pain, fewer muscle spasms and improved athletic performance “did not differ by age strata.”

 Fascinatingly, adverse subjective effects were endorsed far less frequently than positive subjective effects, leading the researchers to conclude: “Concerns about cannabis mis-use and abuse in athletes may be overstated with the potential benefits…outweighing the adverse effects.”

-While younger athletes reported more positive effects, they also reported more adverse effects such as anxiety, increased appetite, cardiovascular issues like increased heart rate or palpitations, respiratory issues like wheezing or coughing, gastrointestinal issues like diarrhea or nausea, and worse athletic performance.
+While younger athletes reported more positive effects, they also reported more adverse effects such as increased appetite, cardiovascular issues like increased heart rate or palpitations, respiratory issues like wheezing or coughing, gastrointestinal issues like diarrhea or nausea, and worse athletic performance.